A God incarnate…

 Please understand, however, that these things take time.
 This is a massive undertaking, and simply producing one novel will take many hours of work.
 A great deal of research will be required, as I will be studying the original Japanese versions of all of the movies, along with shooting scripts and behind-the-scenes material, so that I can produce a story as true to the original intent of the filmmakers as I can possibly make it.
 In order to tie the books together into a more concrete continuity between certain stories, I am also creating definitive timelines that pinpoint the specifics of the Godzilla universe (which are also available, as a work-in-progress, on this site).

-In addition to all the logistics of actually crafting these books, I am a working young man with a job that sometimes requires up to 14 straight hours of work, which I must do to stay in my apartment and eat.
-I will need to write around a schedule that changes often, and in addition to other writing projects that might potentially be a secondary source of income.
+In addition to all the logistics of actually crafting these books, I also have a full-time day job to contend with.
+When I’m not writing giant monster stories and co-hosting podcasts, I’m working as a professional writer/editor.
+Working on the GNP means writing around an already-demanding schedule, and in addition to other writing projects that might potentially be a secondary source of income.
 There may be stretches of time with no updates to the site, and in those instances I ask that you please be patient.
 I haven’t forgotten you, and for your support, you will get the content you deserve.

 (While we are on the topic of money, at the top of this page you will find the “Support” tab that leads to my Patreon account.
 While I’ll never attempt to sell these novelizations for money, I have opened this account as an optional “creator support system”, so to speak.
 Money donated to this account by my readers will enable me to, for example, more easily procure necessary research materials used in the crafting of the novelizations (including scripts, Japanese books containing information on deleted scenes and behind the scenes details, promotional material with bits of ephemera to be included in the Timelines, etc.), hire/pay for the services of translators for material that I am unable to read/translate myself, and/or work less hours at my jobs on a given day or days, allowing me to write during that time and provide you with your content faster.
 If you enjoy what you read here and want to support this effort financially, donations of ANY amount are appreciated beyond words.
 It is a vote of confidence in my work, and a gift that allows me to put even more effort into this project, which means the world to me.
 To those of you who would consider donating, or those whom have done so already, I thank you from the bottom of my heart.)